Things to do

 Near the house is a waterfall, and if you’re in the mood for a short hike, Maxan will gladly show off this nearby natural wonder.
 He might even take you swimming in the basin below.

-Maxan Jean Louis studio, Port-au-Prince, Haiti
+Maxan Jean Louis studio, Port-au-Prince

 Photo: Franck Fontain